dratini0/badge-website/docs/TiLDA_MK3/Introduction_to_badge_hacking.md

 # Built-in: no
 ```

-You could save and run your app now, but it wont actually do anything
+You could save and run your app now, but it won't actually do anything
 yet.
 Lets add the code:

 ```python